engeir/stowfiles/INSTALLED-linux.md

-i times: URW 'Base 35' font pack for LaTeX i tipa: Fonts and macros for IPA phonetics characters i titlesec: Select alternative section titles i tocbibind: Add bibliography/index/contents to Table of Contents i tocloft: Control table of contents, figures, etc i tools: The LaTeX standard tools bundle i totalcount: Commands for typesetting total values of counters i totcount: Find the last value of a counter i totpages: Count pages in a document, and report last page number i tracklang: Language and dialect tracker i translator: Easy translation of strings in LaTeX i trimspaces: Trim spaces around an argument or within a macro i tufte-latex: Document classes inspired by the work of Edward Tufte i type1cm: Arbitrary size font selection in LaTeX i ucs: Extended UTF-8 input encoding support for LaTeX i ulem: Package for underlining i underscore: Control the behaviour of "_" in text i unicode-data: Unicode data and loaders for TeX i unicode-math: Unicode mathematics support for XeTeX and LuaTeX i uniquecounter: Provides unlimited unique counter
+i times: URW 'Base 35' font pack for LaTeX i tipa: Fonts and macros for IPA phonetics characters i titlesec: Select alternative section titles i tools: The LaTeX standard tools bundle i totcount: Find the last value of a counter i totpages: Count pages in a document, and report last page number i translator: Easy translation of strings in LaTeX i trimspaces: Trim spaces around an argument or within a macro i tufte-latex: Document classes inspired by the work of Edward Tufte i ucs: Extended UTF-8 input encoding support for LaTeX i ulem: Package for underlining i unicode-data: Unicode data and loaders for TeX i unicode-math: Unicode mathematics support for XeTeX and LuaTeX i uniquecounter: Provides unlimited unique counter